 At Siemens, sustainability is an integral part of our business - it is part of our DNA.
 The ESG commitment of Siemens AG is laid down in our DEGREE framework, a 360-degree approach for all stakeholders - our customers, our suppliers, our investors, our people, the societies we serve, and our planet.
-In addressing the three aspects of ESG, we are building a better future that helps us stay within the planetary boundaries, helps us foster a culture of trust, empowerment and growth, supports inclusive economic opportunities, and ensures our people and businesses remain resilient and relevant for whatever the future holds.
+In addressing the three aspects of ESG, we are building a better future that helps us stay within the planetary boundaries, helps us foster a culture of trust, empowerment and growth, supports inclusive economic opportunities, and ensures our people and businesses remain resilient and relevant for whatever the future holds

 We have defined clear and ambitious priorities that we will drive internally within own operations as well as together with our customers and suppliers.
 The DEGREE framework is built on our strong track record and on our 'technology with purpose' that is fully embedded in our business strategy.
 At Siemens, we want to advance sustainability by creating value for all our stakeholders, driving sustainable growth with our customers, and creating a better tomorrow.
-For our own operations we have defined action plans on all focus topics within the DEGREE framework: Decarbonization, Ethics, Governance, Resource Efficiency, Equity and Employability, which will support Siemens to comply with the Corporate Sustainability Reporting Directive (CSRD) requirements as of fiscal year 2024.
+For our own operations we have defined action plans on all focus topics within the DEGREE framework: Decarbonization, Ethics, Governance, Resource Efficiency, Equity and Employability, which will support Siemens to comply with the Corporate Sustainability Reporting Directive (CSRD) requirements as of fiscal year 2025.

-Among other targets we highlight our ambition to have net zero operations by 2030 and net zero supply chain by 2050, whereby we strive to have a 20% emission reduction already in 2030.
-Further we go for zero landfill waste by 2030.
+Among other targets, our ambition is to have net zero operations by 2030 and net zero supply chain by 2050.
+Furthermore we are going for zero landfill waste by 2030.
 On employability we stimulate our employees in a continuous growth mindset and drive this culture by dedicated programs in digital learning.

 These targets are just a continuation of our vision: Technology with purpose, how we can improve quality of life while using fewer resources.
-During our more than 140 years of presence in the Netherlands we are proud on how we did contribute on the development of the society.
-An overview and the progress on the DEGREE targets can be found in our Business to Society report for the Netherlands which is available at www.siemens.nl.
+During our more than 140 years of presence in the Netherlands we are proud on how we contribute to the development of society.
+An overview of our contribution in The Netherlands and the progress we have made on the DEGREE targets can be found in our Business to Society report for the Netherlands which is available at: